App Autoscaler with VMware Tanzu Application Service for VMs (TAS for VMs) scales your apps and controls the costs of running them.

 Metric Description Note

 CPU Processor Utilization Average CPU percentage for all instances of the app.
 App CPU utilization data might vary greatly based on the number of CPU cores on Diego Cells and app density.
-For more information, see App Autoscaler advisory for scaling Apps based on the CPU utilization.
+For more information, see Use CPU Entitlement Utilization as a scaling metric with App Autoscaler.

 Container Memory Utilization Average memory percentage across all instances of the app. n/a